New and emerging drugs in state crime lab evidence: Quarter 2 & 3 2025

 Emerging trends?

-In the three years before the Blake decision, and after, three drug classes stood out for how often they have had increases: fentanyl, fentanyl analogues, and non-prescription benzodiazepines.
+In the three years before the Blake decision, and after, two drug classes stood out for how often they have had increases: fentanyl and fentanyl analogues (or fentalogs).
 Although, as noted, quarter is a rough representation of time, we present time trends by quarter to illustrate the changes in the presence of these substances in Washington state.
 Click on the Fentanyl series name in the legend to turn that series off and better see the others.
 Due to recent concern, we have added counts of cases positive for carfentanil, which are included in the fentanyl analogues count.
 (Note that decreases in the most recent quarters may be due to the incompleteness of the testing results, and may change after updating.)

 State v.
 Blake: On February 25 2021 the Washington State Supreme Court essentially struck down the State’s felony drug possession law.
 Community reports from law enforcement and jails indicated an immediate decline in arrests and incarcerations for drug possession cases.
 On May 13 2021 the Governor signed SB 5476, immediately making drug possession for adults a divertible offense for the first two cases with subsequent charges a misdemeanor.
 Law enforcement agencies are to refer divertible cases to local recovery navigator programs.
 On July 1 2023, SB 5536 replaced 5476, now making possession a (more serious) gross misdemeanor but with diversion opportunities.
 The resulting increase in cases has resulted in differential backlogs at state crime labs.
 Click on "Total cases" in the legend to see the statewide effect on crime lab cases positive for any drug.